 Q: What should people know about protecting themselves against skin cancer?

-A: Skin cancer is usually the result of sun exposure and blistering sunburns that occur in childhood and also cumulative sun exposure.
+A: Skin cancer is usually the result of sun exposure and blistering sunburns that occur in childhood in addition to cumulative sun exposure.
 The most important thing we can do is to protect our children from early sun exposure, although it's never too late to reduce your own risk for skin cancer.
 Eliminating ongoing sun damage is very important.

 The good news is that most people with skin cancer are going to be fine.
 The majority of skin cancers are either basal cell or squamous cell carcinomas.
 Only 4% of all skin cancers are melanoma, the most serious type of skin cancer.

 Q: Besides early sun exposure, what are some other risk factors for skin cancer?